 - ✅ Monitor Search Console + logs after launch

-Prep (before you touch anything)
+Prep (T‑minus: before you touch anything)

 1) Inventory URLs